goldendragon1988/semaphore-sms/README.md

       }
     ]

-# Sending a single message to multiple recipients.
+# Sending a single message to multiple recipients or bulk messages.

     client.send("Hello World", ["09175488888","09778048888"])